barsoom/go_to_param/README.md

 Small set of Rails "go_to" redirection parameter utilities.

-E.g. to catch a desired path and redirect to it after logging in.
+E.g. to catch a requested path and redirect to it after logging in or signing up.

 ## Usage